XiaoboMa1/Tic-Tac-Toe/README.md

 ## 🌐 Play Online

 Dive straight into the action without any setup!
 Play the game online at: [https://tic-tac-toe-1-fr16.onrender.com](https://tic-tac-toe-1-fr16.onrender.com)
+(Please bear with the wait before the start since it's deployed on a free server ! )

 ## 🔧 Tech Stack